Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 While best efforts were made to try to resemble the real arcade force feedback, It will never be 100% accurate & in some cases eg Mario Kart GP DX, Pokken Tournament and Battle Gear 4,effects were created entirely from scratch so are not using real force feedback values.
 Most games use correct ffb values however :)

+***1.4a Changes***

+- Fixed issue where FFB/Rumble would not work sometimes if Device2GUID or Device3GUID were blank on certain games

+- Added support for Motion Outputs on Outrun & Power Drift rather then just the shaker motor, change Cabinet type to try (Beware this may act strange as it's designed for Motion Simulator, not FFB!)

+- Added rumble support for Rambo (up to 2 players)

+- Added rumble support for Transformers: Human Alliance (up to 2 players)

+- Modified how seperate threads work for certain games which removes possibility of high CPU load for them

+- Code cleanup

 ***1.4 Changes***